 Maurice Adelman, Jr. was born and raised in Providence, Rhode Island and attended Georgetown University Law School from which he received an LL.B. in 1958.
 After living in Washington, D.C. for many years afterwards, he moved to New York where he practiced law with the firm Spitzer & Feldman.
-Maurice Adelman, Jr. is now retired and lives in Savannah, Georgia.
+He retired to Savannah, Georgia.
+Maurice Adelman, Jr. died in Savannah, Georgia on March 17, 1999.

 The Maurice Adelman, Jr. Papers consist of correspondence, pamphlets, and clippings by and about John Cardinal Wright.
 John Joseph Wright was born in the predominately Irish Dorchester section of Boston on July 18, 1909, the son of John Joseph and Harriet (Cokely) Wright.
 He was educated at the Boston Latin School, Boston College (B.A.
 1931), and the Gregorian University, Rome (S.T.L.
 1936; S.T.D.
 1939).
 While engaged in studies at North American College, Wright was ordained to the Priesthood, December 8 1939.
 Wright returned to his native Archdiocese of Boston after completing his studies and was assigned to teach at St. John's Seminar in Brighton until 1945 when he was named secretary to William Cardinal O'Connell, the archbishop of Boston.
 On June 30, 1947, Wright was consecrated titular bishop of Aegea and Auxiliary Bishop of Boston where he served until his installation as the first Bishop of Worcester, Massachusetts, March 7 1950.
 On march 18, 1959, Wright was installed as the eighth Bishop of Pittsburgh.